RoshanPAN/HBase_docker/README.md

   > Container seems to use the host machine's `/etc/hosts` file.
 2. Have the 3 machines using the same SSH public and private key.
   > Dockerfile will copy their host machine's public & private key into the container, so that the container could have no password SSH login with each other.

 ###### Use the Container
+0. Create the volume to be mounted into container `docker volume create pci_experiment`
+  ``
 1. **Format the HDFS**
   > There is a script in HDFS container to do this. `$HADOOP_PREFIX/restart-hdfs.sh`)